AHGOverbeek/halodi-messages/README.md

+**This is a fork of the Halodi repo, with added FingerCommand message to control multiple fingers at the same time.**

 # Halodi-messages

 This repository contains custom ROS2/IDL messages from Halodi Robotics.
 These form the main API for the Halodi controller.